AngelCellaCenerini/CART263/Projects/Project01/Artist Statement. README, for friends.md

 To best explain -or better yet demonstrate- what a ‘Jurassic Park Moment’ consists of, a homonym .mp4 file has been uploaded to the GitHub folder.
 Enjoy!

 IMPORTANT: for some reason GitHub and Atom don't see eye to eye and the program will be disproportionate in the GitHub pages.
-Please set the webpage zoom to 80%.
+Please set the webpage zoom to 80% and then refresh the page.
 PS.
 Small tip: do not hesitate to suggest ridiculous input to the program.